KorbenD3P0/FD_Terminal_Game/README.txt

 Before starting a new game, you can select a character class.
 Each class has slightly different starting HP, Perception (affecting finding hidden things), and Intuition (affecting hazard warnings or sensing danger).

 ### Levels & Progression
-The game is divided into levels, each with a unique setting (e.g., Lakeview Hospital, Bludworth House).
+The game is divided into levels, each with a unique setting (e.g., Hope River Hospital, Bludworth House).
 To complete a level and progress, you typically need to find specific pieces of evidence and reach the designated exit.
 An Inter-Level screen summarizes your performance before you proceed.

 ### Hazards & Environment
 The environment is highly dynamic and dangerous: